jackstapleton/rdb-autoscaling/whitepaper.md

 The three clusters here behave as expected.
 The smallest cluster's capacity, although it does move towards the larger ones as more instances are added to the cluster, stays far closer to the demand line.
-This is the worst-case scenario for the `t3a.xlarge` cluster, as 16GBs means it has to scale up to safely meet the demand of the simulation's data, but the second server stays mostly empty until end of day.
+This is the worst-case scenario for the `t3a.xlarge` cluster, as 16GBs means it has to scale up to safely meet the demand of the simulation's data, but the second server stays mostly empty until end-of-day.
 The cluster will still have major savings over a `t3.2xlarge` with 32GB.

 Taking a look at Figure 3.5 we can intuitively split the day into three stages: